decision-making-mike/transport-company/blog.md

 # Transport company

+## Update 20. `split-labels-contents.awk` changes.

+In this update I'm introducing two changes in the script `split-labels-contents.awk`.
+One, there are allowed now spaces around the equal sign in labels.
+The reason for the change is, spaces there improve readability.
+Two, the script produces now strings `\n` instead of actual newline characters.
+The reason for the change is, `dot` for some, unknown to me reason treats actual newlines as if they don't exist if the shape of the node is `record`.
+This means in the diagram there are no newlines where they should be, which means, words are concatenated without any separator.

 ## Update 19.
 First query.
 Changes in the goals.

 Having prepared a benchmark (see update 14), a natural follow-up would be to try to optimize the code.
 But I have decided to go back to answering business questions, those listed far back in update "2024-11-22" of the project "SQL and PostgreSQL learning".